larsenok/puzl/README.md

 logic of overlapping constraints to ensure each region hits its requirement while the rows and columns all satisfy their totals.

+## Scoring

+Every finished board records the chosen difficulty and the total time it took to solve.
+Those two values are enough for the game to determine a final score: faster solves give more points, slower runs still earn credit, and tougher difficulties multiply the result.
+Extreme mode adds a small bonus on top so leaderboard chasers have a little extra incentive to brave the hardest boards.

 ## Project structure

 - `src/index.html` contains the static markup that Vercel serves.